Ukuliga/Ukuliga.github.io/README.md

 #Welcome to My GitHub Page!
 # Paul Stephan's CS499 Final Portfolio

-In my ePortfolio I am going to demostrate my proficiency in the 5 outcomes taurgettedl in the computer science program.
+In my ePortfolio I am going to demostrate my proficiency in the 5 outcomes targetted in the computer science program.
 The goal is to create a holistic view of my progress and show the importance of each aspect through exploring 3 different artifacts.

 ## Table of Contents